fingerprintjs/home/readme.md

 # FingerprintJS

-Welcome to the world of FingerprintJS open source software.
+Welcome to the world of FingerprintJS open-source software.
 This is the home repository where you can get up to speed in minutes.
 In the [wiki section](https://github.com/FingerprintJS/Home/wiki) of this repository, you can find the best practices and guidelines for open-source projects.

 [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) is a browser fingerprinting library that queries browser attributes and computes a hashed visitor identifier from them.
 Unlike cookies and local storage, a fingerprint stays the same in incognito/private mode and even when browser data is purged.